Knowledge-informed Molecular Learning: A Survey on Paradigm Transfer: Molecular Learning Paradigms

-The Molecule-to-Molecule (\texttt{Mol2Mol}) paradigm is a general paradigm that can handle a variety of molecular learning tasks such as molecular generation, drug design and molecule optimization.
-The aim of \texttt{Mol2Mol} is to output a molecule with desired properties conditioned on the original molecule.
-The \texttt{Mol2Mol} paradigm is typically implemented as a autoencoder-decoder framework~\cite{DBLP:conf/icml/KusnerPH17,gomez2018automatic,DBLP:conf/iclr/DaiTDSS18}.
-It contains an encoder network to convert the molecules represented as SMILES strings into fixed-dimensional vectors, and a decoder network to convert the vectors back into strings.
+The \textsc{Mol2Mol} paradigm focuses on tasks like molecular generation, drug design, and molecule optimization, aiming to generate a new molecule from a given one.
+There are mainly two versions of \textsc{Mol2Mol}.
+The first is commonly implemented using an autoencoder-decoder architecture~\cite{DBLP:conf/iclr/DaiTDSS18}, where an encoder network transforms the molecules into fixed-dimensional vectors, and a decoder network converts these vectors back into molecules:

-Note that $\mathcal{X}$ can be the original molecule or a substructure. $\mathcal{X}'$ is a target molecule. \texttt{Mol2Mol} mostly operates on SMILES strings. $\textsc{Enc}(\cdot)$ and $\textsc{Dec}(\cdot)$ is usually instantiated as RNN~\cite{popova2018deep} or Transformer~\cite{DBLP:journals/natmi/WangHWWWJLZYHCC21}, where $\textsc{Enc}(\cdot)$ converts the SMILES strings into continuous vector representations and $\textsc{Dec}(\cdot)$ produces SMILES representations back based on these continuous vectors.
+Here, $\mathcal{X}$ refers to the original molecule or a substructure, and $\mathcal{X}'$ is the target molecule.
+The second version, working on molecular strings, is typically expressed as:

+with $\textsc{Enc}(\cdot)$ and $\textsc{Dec}(\cdot)$ often instantiated as RNNs~\cite{popova2018deep} or Transformers~\cite{DBLP:journals/natmi/WangHWWWJLZYHCC21}.
+Notably, the input and output sequence lengths can differ and the decoder, using either the previous output during inference or ground truth during training, may be more complex.